MaastrichtU-IDS/dsri-documentation/website/docs/access-dsri.md

 In the DSRI OpenShift web UI, applications are deployed in projects.

-1. Create a new project with a meaningful name describing what you are doing, such as "retail-behavior-analysis".
+1. Create a new project with a meaningful name describing what you are doing, such as `workspace-yourname`.

 2. Go to your project (applications are deployed in a project).